charlesbrandt/public/code/api/supabase.md

 Supabase configures a lot of "best practice" default settings for you in your database.

 TODO: Test exporting data and importing it into a newly created instance.
-Is that the best path in a recovery situation?
+I believe that is the best path in a recovery situation.

 ### Prisma